-There can be a lot to love about blogging.
+There is a lot to love about blogging.

 You get to share your passion with the world.
 You get the perfect excuse to do more of what you love.
 You may be able to make money in what seems like a very cool way.

-The problem with blogging, however, is that if you want to be financially successful it’s hard.
+The problem with blogging, however, is that if you want to be financially successful, it’s hard.
+Really hard.

 Hell, blogging is hard.
 Period.

 Us bloggers seem to put too much pressure on ourselves.

 The perfect content.